Skip to main content

 A.R.S. § 14-3603(A)(3)

 Even when a bond has been waived, the court can still require one.
-If an interested person petitions the court and shows reasonable proof that their interest is at risk, the judge can order a bond in whatever amount protects that person.
+If an interested person petitions and shows reasonable proof that their interest could be lost because the court determines the estate is at risk, the judge can order a bond.
 An heir who initially waived the bond can also change course and request one later.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.